Informatievlaanderen/VSDS-LDESServer4J/README.md

   ```

 The server can host one or more collections.
-These collection are to be added one by one on the following PUT endpoint.
+These collection are to be added one by one on the following POST endpoint.
   ```
   {server_url}/admin/api/v1/eventstreams
   ```